Frads01/NoiseRemover/README_en.md

 - `MODEL_PATH` → path to the weights of the chosen model
 - `INPUT_AUDIO_PATH` → input audio path
 - `OUTPUT_AUDIO_PATH` → output audio path

-## Using a Song as a Starting Dataset

-The notebook [`generate_best_segments.ipynb`](scripts/generate_best_segments.ipynb) lets you save segments that optimize both correlation and spectral diversity into a folder, allowing you to use them as a new dataset.

 ## 20-Layered Deep Complex U-Net